 She moved to Aix-en-Provence, France, where she remarried, and then to Paris, where she had another child.
 When her husband was appointed Counselor for Economic Affairs at the U.S. Embassy in Saigon, she and the children moved to Vietnam.
 After “the fall of Saigon” she moved briefly to Hong-Kong and Taiwan, and traveled with her children to Japan before moving to Virginia.

-She and her husband lead a nomad's life, back and forth between Europe and the US for months at a time, that includes the UK, Paris, Madrid, Florence, Italy, Boston and Key West, FL.
-She blogs and is now working on her third novel.
+In the last few years she and her husband have lead a nomad's life, back and forth between Europe and the US for months at a time, that includes the UK; Paris; Madrid; Florence, Italy; Boston and Key West, FL., and at the sme time cared for her mother until she died on 2015.